The mustard.co.uk guide to buying a used car

 Use the car as you would normally, which means giving the radio, air conditioning, heating and navigation system a whirl.

 Pay particular attention to what happens when you break – does it take a long time to stop?
 Did you need to put in more effort than necessary?
-And was the handbrake effective?
+Was the handbrake effective?

 When buying a used car, it’s always important to do your own research and carry out thorough checks so you can be sure that what you’re buying is still going to be a good deal further down the road.